Frederick Hamilton (Donegal politician)

-The Honourable Frederick Hamilton (c.
-1663 – 1715) was an Irish politician who represented Donegal County in three Irish parliaments.
+The Right Honourable Frederick Hamilton (c.
+1663 – 1715) was an Irish politician who represented County Donegal in three Irish parliaments.
 He was also heir apparent to his father, Gustavus Hamilton, 1st Viscount Boyne.
 He predeceased him but his son succeeded as the 3rd viscount.

 Birth and origins

 Frederick was born before 1686 in Ireland.
 He was the eldest son of Gustavus Hamilton and his wife Elizabeth Brooke.
 His father would in 1715 be ennobled as Baron Stackallan and in 1717 advanced to Viscount Boyne.
 His father's family was a Protestant cadet branch of the House of Hamilton.

-Frederick's mother was the eldest daughter of Sir Henry Brooke by his second wife, Anne St George.
+Frederick's mother was the eldest daughter of Sir Henry Brooke and his second wife, Anne St George.
 Brooke was knight of Brookeborough, County Fermanagh, and governor of Donegal Castle.
 Frederick had two brothers and one sister, who are listed in his father's article.

 First term as MP

-During the 1st Irish Parliament of Queen Anne (21 September 1703 – 6 May 1713), Hamilton became a member of parliament (MP) by winning the 1707 by-election for one of the two seats for Donegal County.
+During the 1st Irish Parliament of Queen Anne (21 September 1703 – 6 May 1713), Hamilton became a member of parliament (MP) by winning the 1707 by-election for one of the two seats for County Donegal.
 This by-election resulted from the death of the incumbent Henry Conyngham, in January 1706 in the Battle of St Estevan of the War of the Spanish Succession (1701–1714).
 Hamilton's father already held the other of the two seats of the constituency.